\

 more likely to be of interest

 if you have published a significant number of short stories or have published a successful book with a small press.
-If you can't boast any of these accomplishments,

-- Most importantly, be certain your manuscript is ready for publicationseek a professional opinion on this
+- Most importantly, be certain your manuscript is ready for publicationseek a professional opinion on this!

 - Be sure your synopsis is strongagain, seek professional help